-5.3 Economic and financial statistics of the BCL
+5.3 Statistics series of the BCL

 Statistical tables listed hereunder are available on the BCL Internet site www.bcl.lu ("Statistics") and are regularly updated.
 These tables are also published in the quarterly BCL Bulletin.

 1 Monetary policy statistics